João Paulo Fernandes (footballer)

-João Paulo Moreira Fernandes (born 26 May 1998) is a Cape Verdean footballer who plays as a winger for Portuguese club Feirense and the Cape Verde national team.
+João Paulo Moreira Fernandes (born 26 May 1998), commonly known as João Paulo, is a Cape Verdean footballer who plays as a winger for Liga I club Oțelul Galați and the Cape Verde national team.

+Club career

+In June 2025, the player moved to Oțelul Galați from Liga I, signing a two-year contract.

 International career

 Fernandes was called up to the Cape Verde national team for a pair of friendlies in June 2021.
 He debuted with the Cape Verde national team in a friendly 2–0 loss to Senegal on 8 June 2021.